 Waterford Crystal is known the world over for its quality and, throughout a history which dates back to its establishment in the South-East of Ireland in 1783, it has been a landmark of its own in this part of Ireland.
 Today, Waterford Crystal is no less recognisable than its sister-brands, Wedgewood and Royal Doulton.

 The visitor centre is a modern building on The Mall, a tour of which teaches visitors how crystal is made.
 Undoubtedly the most popular part of the tour is the blowing room, where the crystal glasses, vases etc. are 'blown' into shape.

 A picture-postcard Irish destination, Kilkenny has all the charm and all the history you could ask for.
 An ancient setting, with its castle and cathedral, it is home to many equally ancient pubs, where good craic and good live music are assured.
 Kilkenny also has lots of good restaurants to choose from.
-The city is a hidden gem that many people who visit don't see as an essential destination on their tour of Ireland but when they leave are glad they made the journey.
+The city is a real hidden gem: although many first-time visitors don't put it at the top of their list, almost everyone who travels here is glad they made the journey.

 Like the Rock of Cashel, Tintern Abbey owes its heritage to Wales, founded as it was by the Earl of Pembroke in the Thirteenth Century for the benefit of its Welsh monk inhabitants.
 Today, there remains a Welsh counterpart with the same name.